Scholarships for Students

-The College offers four full scholarships to entering students, accepted after Grade 7, two Polansky Scholarships, one Oberbauer Scholarship, and one Gipson.
+The College offers five full scholarships to entering students, accepted after Grade 7: two Polansky Scholarships, one Oberbauer Scholarship, one Gipson Scholarship, and one Sunrise Scholarship.
 These scholarships cover tuition fees for the five years that students are enrolled at the American College.

-All families of Bulgarian seventh-grade students who have successfully passed the entrance exam and are offered admission to the American College of Sofia may apply for the Polansky, Oberbauer, and Gipson Scholarships.
+All families of Bulgarian seventh-grade students who have successfully passed the entrance exam and are offered admission to the American College of Sofia may apply for the Polansky, Oberbauer, Gipson, and Sunrise Scholarships.

 Although the selection committee considers a number of different criteria, financial need is the most important criterion in the selection process.

 The Polansky, Oberbauer, and Gipson Scholarships are funded by the Tianaderrah Foundation of New York.